 No. Neither the recently authorized and recommended vaccines nor the other COVID-19 vaccines currently in clinical trials in the United States can cause you to test positive on viral tests, which are used to see if you have a current infection.

 If your body develops an immune response—the goal of vaccination—there is a possibility you may test positive on some antibody tests.
 Antibody tests indicate you had a previous infection and that you may have some level of protection against the virus.
 Experts are currently looking at how COVID-19 vaccination may affect antibody testing results.

-No. COVID-19 mRNA vaccines do not change or interact with your DNA in any way.
+No. COVID-19 vaccines do not interact with or change your DNA in any way.